-Lenders use your gross income, or your income before any deductions such as taxes, social security and medicare, to determine what size mortgage you qualify for.
+Lenders use your gross income, or your income before any subtractions such as taxes, social security and medicare, to determine what size mortgage you qualify for.
 Other factors that determine your ability to qualify for a mortgage include your credit score, monthly debt payments, down payment amount and employment history.
 Lenders use your monthly gross income to determine how much you can spend on your mortgage payment and total monthly housing expense, which included property tax, homeowners insurance and other applicable fees such as homeowners association dues.
 For example, if you earn $60,000 in annual salary, lenders use $5,000 in monthly gross income to determine what size mortgage you can afford ($60,000 / 12 months = $5,000).

 Although lenders use your gross income to determine what size mortgage you qualify for, your net income is also important to think about when you apply for a mortgage.
 Your net income is often called take-home pay because it is the money you earn after all deductions -- including 401(k), IRA and health insurance contributions -- are subtracted from your gross income.
 Borrowers need to make sure that they are comfortable paying their monthly mortgage payment and total housing expense based on their net income.
 Borrowers who live more expensive lifestyles may realize that although they can afford a mortgage based on their gross income, it may be challenging to make the monthly payment based on their net income and spending habits.
 Additionally, just because a lender says that you qualify for a certain mortgage amount does not mean that is the right loan amount for you.